transcend-io/encrypt-web-streams/README.md

 const authTag = encryptStream.getAuthTag();
 ```

 Since the authentication tag is not available until the encryption stream is complete, you must call `getAuthTag()` after the stream is complete.
+If you call it before the stream is complete, it will throw an Error.
+If you call it without having specified `detachAuthTag: true`, it will throw a TypeError.

 **Deciphering with a detached authentication tag:**